 How to warm sake using a tokkuri

 - Fill a tokkuri with sake.
 A tokkuri is shaped like a vase or carafe.
-The narrow neck prevents heat escaping too quickly.

 - Put your tokkuri in a pot of cold water to measure how much water to fill the pot.
 Once placed inside the pot the fat bulb of the tokkuri should sit below the water so that the sake heats up evenly.
 Take your tokkuri out of the pot.